dbkhanh/Personal-Portfolio/README.md

 # Website Builder

-I built a simple website in 10 minutes using HTML and CSS.
+I built a personal simple website using HTML and CSS.

 ## Description